 While many people associate neurosurgeons with the treatment of the brain, it is actually the case that approximately 70 percent of neurosurgery deals with issues of the spine.
 This includes the treatment of back and neck pain due to a variety of causes.

-Neurosurgeons specialize in complex causes of lumbar or cervical pain (the technical terms for back and neck pain).
+Neurosurgeons specialize in complex causes of lumbar or cervical pain (the technical terms for back and neck pain, respectively).
 Their unparalleled training makes them highly qualified in non-surgical treatments as well.

 Neurosurgeons have the greatest amount of spinal surgery training of any other medical specialty and are the only specialty to treat the entire spine.
 They are experts in diagnosing back and neck conditions and working with patients to create and administer a successful treatment plan.

 When surgery is relevant for spinal conditions, today’s neurosurgeons benefit from exceptional advances in surgical techniques, particularly minimally invasive surgery.

 Estimates are that as many as 80 percent of the population will at one time in their lives experience back pain.
 In fact, low back pain represents the most common cause of disability worldwide.